Our Board of Directors

 Rachelle Reyes Wenger

-Rachelle received her bachelor's degree in philosophy from the University of California, Berkeley, and holds a master’s degree in public administration from the California State University, Northridge.
-Most recently, she was appointed to the Community Hospital of San Bernardino's Board of Directors.
+Ms. Wenger received her bachelor’s degree in Philosophy at the University of California, Berkeley, and her master’s degree in Public Administration at California State University, Northridge.

 President and CEO